-This Month’s Parenting Class: Helping Your Teen Develop a Personal Devotional Life
+This Month’s Parenting Class: Teaching Your Teen to Be a Good Example to Younger Siblings

 - Parenting Class 1: The Shema

 - Parenting Class 2: Physical Changes in Teenagers

 - Parenting Class 3: Rewind and Fast Forward

 - Parenting Class 5: The Power of a Symbol

 - Parenting Class 6: The Power of a Shared Experience

 - Parenting Class 7: The Power of an Aplology

 - Parenting Class 9: Harnessing Your Spiritual Influence